Man charged with murder, 6 counts of attempted murder in shooting of SC officers

 Lott said Hopkins is currently being held at a medical facility, but was expected to be released by the end of Friday.
 He will then be transported to the Richland County Detention Center in Columbia until a bond hearing takes place.

 Also facing charges is Frederick Hopkins' adopted son, 27-year-old Seth Hopkins.
 He's being charged with criminal sexual conduct second degree.
-He is also hospitalized, and will be held in Columbia as well.
+He is also hospitalized, and will be held in Columbia as well once he's released.

 Related Coverage: Fallen officer remembered as being 'bravest I've ever known'